CrunchyData/pgmonitor/hugo/content/changelog/_index.md

 ### New Features

+ * blackbox_exporter is now available for blackbox probing of endpoints over HTTP, HTTPS, DNS, TCP and ICMP.
+More info about this exporter is available via their github repo: https://github.com/prometheus/blackbox_exporter

+ * Example alert rules file for monitoring etcd is now available.

+ * Included a list explaining the custom metrics that pgMonitor uses with the postgres_exporter.

 ### Bug Fixes

  * Fixed syntax error in example prometheus alert rules file for postgresql for the pending restart rule.